numpy/numpy/doc/source/user/how-to-verify-bug.rst

 and see if you can confirm the existence of any other bugs.

 Then comment on the issue to confirm.
-Doing this alerts the NumPy developers that one user is experiencing the issue.
+Doing this alerts the NumPy developers that more than one user can reproduce the issue.